arananet/ggsnd/README.md

 |  SPK2           | SPK2                   | B2B-PH-K-S(LF)(SN) JST 2 pin         |
 |  CONN1          | CONN1                  | B6B-PH-K-S(LF)(SN) JST 6 pin         |

+Note: JST connectors from the audioboard are now obsolete but those proposed can be valid but maybe need to be modified to plug the original connectors.

 # Updates

 10/12/2019 Initial release.